 No, it isn't true.
 In fact, not eating enough calcium can make you more likely to develop a kidney stone.
 It's important to eat a healthy diet that contains calcium-rich foods.

 To stay healthy, it's important to eat a healthy, balanced diet that contains calcium.
 Foods rich in calcium include milk, cheese and other dairy products, leafy green vegetables and bony fish like sardines and pilchards.
 However, don't take calcium supplements unless your GP or urologist advises you to.
-Taking calcium supplements may actually increase your chances of developing a kidney stone.

 If you have calcium kidney stones, your GP or urologist may advise you to cut out foods that contain high amounts of calcium oxalate.
 These include chocolate, spinach, nuts and rhubarb.